woodfrog/floor-sp/docs/index.md

 # Code / Data

 Check our code on our [Github repo](https://github.com/woodfrog/floor-sp).

-The test split of the dataset will be released by Beike ([www.ke.com](https://www.ke.com)) around Nov 2019, which contains scanning and annotations of ~100 houses.
-The link will be provided here.
-We will then provide a more detailed instruction on running Floor-SP on the released data.
+**Update on Oct 28**: 100 complete house scans have been released by Beike ([www.ke.com](https://www.ke.com)) at this [link](http://realsee.com/open/en).
+Please fill the form and download the data from Beike.
+A more detailed guideline on the data format will be provided soon.
+The 100 scans include the test set used in our paper, the IDs of the test scenes are provided in the Github repo.
+We will also provide a detailed step-by-step instruction on running Floor-SP on the released data.

 # Acknowledgement